Black History: A History of Permanent White Oppression, from 1619 to 2016

 1866–Present: White Terrorism and the KKK

-Southern whites, who resented the progress that blacks were making, rallied around the conservative Democratic Party.
-White terrorists intimidated and murdered blacks who tried to vote or get an education.
+Southern whites, who resented the progress that Blacks were making, rallied around the conservative Democratic Party.
+White terrorists intimidated and murdered Blacks who tried to vote or get an education.
 Using fraud, violence, and intimidation, Southern Democrats regained control of state governments in the early 1870s, and by 1877, the last federal troops had withdrawn and the Reconstruction was over.
 Any hope of continued progress on the civil rights front evaporated.

 Much as they would from the 1920s all the way through the 1960s, the KKK in the 1860s and ’70s formed alliances with local governments, which permitted and even participated in their activities.
 Many members of local government and law enforcement were KKK members, themselves.

 In 1915, the release of the movie The Birth of a Nation, which glorified the original KKK, ignited a rebirth of the Klan.
-Throughout the early 20th century and the mid-century Civil Rights Movement, the Klan again partnered with and counted among its ranks members of local government and law enforcement, which were often complicit in white terrorism of blacks and civil rights workers.
+Throughout the early 20th century and the mid-century Civil Rights Movement, the Klan again partnered with and counted among its ranks members of local government and law enforcement, which were often complicit in white terrorism of Blacks and civil rights workers.

 In one infamous example, three civil rights workers were arrested under false pretenses in Neshoba County, Mississippi by deputy sheriff Cecil Price, who was himself a Klansman.
-Later that evening, the three were released, only to be followed by Price, re-apprehended, turned over to the Klan, beaten, murdered, and burried in an earthen dam.
+Later that evening, the three were released, only to be followed by Price, re-apprehended, turned over to the Klan, beaten, murdered, and buried in an earthen dam.

 1865–1945: Convict Leasing and Debt Peonage